Evidence at a summary hearing1 must be heard in the following order2:

 (4) evidence adduced by the commanding officer in rebuttal4.

 Where the commanding officer proceeds with a hearing after a charge has been amended, substituted or added, he may determine the order in which evidence is heard5.
 No witness is permitted to give evidence orally at a summary hearing6 unless an oath has first been administered to him7.
-The commanding officer may not adduce the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.